 Modern switches and routers support forwarding information bases (FIB) in range of 64K to 512K entries.
 With OpenFlow 1.1, a switch can now use these same FIB tables for flows managed by an off-board controller, which alleviates the second concern about the number of flows a switch can support.

 So the answer is “yes!”
-With proper network design and intelligent controllers, OpenFlow can be used to build very large networks.
+OpenFlow does scale.
+With proper network design and intelligent controllers, OpenFlow can be used as a SDN scalability tool to build very large networks.

 Guide to Acronyms: